 During the set they had two guests, Auður and Heiðar Örn Kristjánsson of Botnleðja, the latter joining them for a cover of a Botnleðja song.
 It was much fun watching them interact with each other and the audience.
 For me of course the guests were even less known than Sign, but the rest of the audience obviously recognized them.
 It is all part of the experience of seeing a band in their home country.
-As I reserached later they played songs from each of their albums and everything was equally well-recieved. .
-I only own Hermd, their latest release, so I only recognized one of the songs.
+As I researched later, they played songs from each of their albums and everything was equally well-received.
+I only own Hermd, their latest release, so I recognized just one of the songs.
 It didn’t matter, since they all rocked and I just got to hear lots of great music.
-Each song was amazing and everyone played and sang so well that I felt lucky to be a witness. i did not want the Show to end and when it did I could still feel the energy run through me.
+Each song was amazing and everyone played and sang so well that I felt lucky to be a witness.
+I did not want the show to end and when it did I could still feel the energy run through me.
 I could not have wished for more. 😀

 A little bit